opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param imagePoints: Vector of vectors of the projections of the calibration pattern points.
 In the old interface all the per-view vectors are concatenated.

-    :param pointCounts: The integer vector of point counters for each view.
+    :param npoints: The integer vector of point counters for each view.

     :param imageSize: Image size in pixels used to initialize the principal point.